Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 It is, I believe, interesting to notice how both the misclassifications have to do with the 'Speed limit (20 Km/h)' signal, which was originally the least represented.
 Also, the kind of image chosen for the 'No Entry' signal makes it probably harder to identify - it is indeed the second in the list, but with a significantly lower probability.

-In both cases, I believe that, besides changing the design the network itself, further degrees of refinement on the original dataset would also help.
+In both cases I believe that, besides changing the design the network itself, further degrees of refinement on the original dataset would also help.

 ---